The Cooper Companies, Inc.

 Investment Risk Disclosure

-Volatility Risk: With a Beta of 1.029, COO's price movements are expected to be almost precisely in line with the broader market, indicating average systematic risk.
-However, the stock has demonstrated significant downside volatility, evidenced by a substantial one-year maximum drawdown of -35.32%, suggesting investors have been exposed to considerable price erosion during recent market downturns.
+Volatility Risk: COO exhibits market-like volatility with a beta of 1.027, indicating its price movements are generally in line with the broader market.
+However, the stock carries significant downside risk, as evidenced by its substantial one-year maximum drawdown of -29.82%, which highlights potential for considerable losses during market downturns.

 FAQs